A holding company intends to employ 2,500 citizens within 5 years

 The group indicated that the open employment day that was organized comes as a start to a plan to employ 2500 male and female citizens during the next five years, stressing that the citizens who were selected during the employment day started their work immediately.

-She stated that the group’s subsidiaries provide Emirati talents with a great opportunity to explore different jobs in many sectors covering construction, healthcare, hospitality, industry and investment, and offer a diverse and dynamic group of job opportunities that help build a new generation of talented citizens, and enable them to work in the private sector and contribute effectively in the national economy.
+She stated that the group’s subsidiaries provide Emirati talents with an opportunity to explore different jobs in sectors covering construction, healthcare, hospitality, industry and investment, and offer a range of job opportunities that help build a generation of talented citizens.

 Follow our latest local and sports news and the latest political and economic developments via Google news